JackStaples/simple_java/pages/1-introduction/primitives.md

 ## Literals

-When a number is written out in the code, it is a literal.
+When declaring primitives, you are often writing out values directly in the code.
+These values are called **literals**.

 For example, the number '100' below is a literal value: